 Individuals must be at least 5 years of age and there is no maximum age.

 12. Are there weight restrictions?

 Due to safety reasons, our Riding Program can only serve individuals who weigh less than 180 lbs.
-However, we also have a Carriage Driving Program, which allows individuals who weigh more than 180 lbs. (or are wheelchair bound) to safely participate in this equine activity.
+However, we also have a Carriage Driving Program, which allows individuals who weigh more than 180 lbs. (or for individuals who cannot transfer from their wheelchair) to safely participate in this equine activity.

 13. How many volunteers to do you have?

 On a weekly basis, we have between 20 – 35 volunteers at any given time.
 We have a minimum volunteer age of 14.
-SMART is an all volunteer run organization---so volunteers play a very, very important role in the effectiveness of the program.
-ALL of our instructors and staff are volunteers.
+SMART is a mostly volunteer powered organization---so volunteers play a very, very important role in the effectiveness of the program.
 We are always eager to invite new volunteers to join us and become a part of the SMART Team.

 14. If I want to volunteer, do I have to get trained?